 Exactly.
 If you look at the aluminium industry, it has been absolutely integral to the arms industry.
-Because even the technology of bombs from 1901, was called the fermite process, the hand grenades in the first world war, the huge bombs in the second world war, the daisy cutter carpet bombing bombs, (that is the most powerful bombs now) the nuclear bombs too, they all use aluminium as part of the process.
+Because even the technology of bombs from 1901, was called the fermite process, the hand grenades in the first world war, the huge bombs in the second world war, the daisy cutter carpet-bombing bombs, (that is the most powerful bombs now) the nuclear bombs too, they all use aluminum as part of the process.
 But if you understand the impact of Bauxite mining and the refineries and smelters, they have such a vast negative impact on the environment at many levels, but also on the economy of a country.
-Because it forces, when you have big aluminium factories, the local governments are forced to pay big subsidies for that.
-And the real economic impact of aluminium industry is a slave economy.
-People say aluminium industry is bringing progress.
-But if you look at the Koraput district (in India), where NALCO has the biggest centre of Bauxite mining in the country, you find the worst poverty and disease in any part of India after 30 years of aluminium.
+Because it forces, when you have big aluminum factories, the local governments are forced to pay big subsidies for that.
+And the real economic impact of aluminum industry is a slave economy.
+People say aluminum industry is bringing progress.
+But if you look at the Koraput district (in India), where NALCO has the biggest centre of Bauxite mining in the country, you find the worst poverty and disease in any part of India after 30 years of aluminum.

 Q: And I also heard tribal migration is happening these days where there is mining..Have you seen that?